 We conduct periodic internal and third-party compliance audits of our relevant privacy practices, procedures, and our information and data processing systems, to verify adherence to this Policy.
 Any employee that we determine is in violation of this Policy will be subject to retraining, disciplinary action up to and including termination of employment and potential reporting to authorities.

-The Guardant Health privacy and security program is subject to inspection by the Secretary of Health and Human Services (HHS) with respect to personal health information; the investigatory and enforcement powers of the Federal Trade Commission (FTC) with respect to Privacy Shield; the Information Commissioner with respect to UK DPA 2018; and the applicable Supervisory Authority in the EU with respect to GDPR.
+The Guardant Health privacy and security program is subject to inspection by the Secretary of Health and Human Services (HHS) with respect to personal health information; the investigatory and enforcement powers of the Federal Trade Commission (FTC) with respect to data transferred into the US ; the Information Commissioner with respect to UK DPA 2018; the Federal Data Protection Information Commissioner with respect to Swiss FDPA; and, the applicable Supervisory Authority in the EU with respect to EU personal data transferred under GDPR.
 Guardant Health commits to cooperate in any investigations by or inquiries from these regulators.

 Legal Basis for Processing Personal Data Under GDPR